Payroll Items

 3. Addition Type impacts on cost rate calculation.
 Read more below.

-4. Financial Account is used to record labor costs to the selected account for all Time Card hours assigned to the appropriate combination of Payroll Item + Wage Type + Cost Type + Employee Classification + State.
+4. Financial Account is used to record labor costs to the selected account for all Time Card hours assigned to the appropriate Payroll Item.

 The FA in the payroll item predominates the FAs specified in a Cost Type, a WO Type and so on.
 Read more about how we calculate an FA in the Financial Distribution here.